Prickly saguaros, towering palm trees, and massive red rocks: Arizona’s most recognizable features don’t exactly conjure up the classic Christmas.

 But that doesn’t mean the Grand Canyon State forgets about Christmas.
 In fact, December is the month that many of Arizona’s communities shine brightest.

 From major urban extravaganzas that attract thousands of holiday revelers each year to small-town gatherings that are big on tradition and warmth, Arizona offers a spectacular array of holiday experiences.

-Here are seven of the best places in Arizona to spend Christmas.
+Here are six of the best places in Arizona to spend Christmas.

 Christmas at Sedona’s Tlaquepaque Arts & Shopping Village has a singular charm that mixes a Southwest mission feel with the best of the town’s gorgeous Red Rocks.

 Each year, Sedona adorns its central shopping and restaurant district with thousands of luminarias — paper-bag lanterns that traditionally have candles set in sand inside.
 Luminarias are a significant symbol of the holidays throughout the Southwest, and at Tlaquepaque, they glow along the curving walkways and beneath the graceful archways.